mulesoft-labs/raml-for-jax-rs/raml-to-jaxrs/jaxrs-code-generator/README.md

 a new one built by the method (except in the `*Creation` plugins, which should be passed a `null` Builder).
 It should be noted that if a plugin method returns `null`, the class or method will not be generated.

-### Example
+### Using the generation plugins
-An example project that showcases these plugins is [documented](../examples/maven-examples/features/README.md) in the current repository.
-There are also several use-cases [listed and explained](../examples/maven-examples/features/USE_CASES.MD) in that same folder.
+An example project showcasing these plugins is documented [here](../examples/maven-examples/features/README.md).

+### When to use the generation plugins
+There are several use-cases listed and explained [here](../examples/maven-examples/features/USE_CASES.MD).